KygoSkyrus/mern/server/Notes.md

   - put in layout all the individual component
   - category in navbar

+- add user stuff and then user db ,,the wishlist cart order will go there

   - add toast when addeed to cart or whishlist ;;finihs th homepage layout howeever it looks,,need to get done with that and then check add product payement cart orders etc and also the user account form and firebase login

   -the check add to cart of procut

   - also adding to wishlight

   - once all this done than we will put things in my orders section,thta if delivered, or pending